kyo1988/visage-ai-webapp/content/whitepaper/ebm-2025/99-legal.md

 # Legal & Compliance

-## Disclaimer

-This document is for informational and educational purposes only.
-It does not constitute medical, investment, or professional advice.
+This whitepaper is provided for informational and educational purposes only and does not constitute medical, investment, or professional advice.
+The research findings and methodologies presented are based on publicly available datasets and are intended to advance understanding of marketing science principles.

-## Data Usage

-Emails collected are used for document delivery and updates only.
-Data retention period: 12 months.
-No third-party sharing without explicit consent.

-## Data Deletion

-For data deletion requests, contact: support@visageaiconsulting.com
+Data collected through our whitepaper distribution system is retained for a period of 12 months and is used solely for document delivery and research updates.
+We do not share personal information with third parties without explicit consent.
+Individuals may request data deletion at any time by contacting support@visageaiconsulting.com.

-## So What
+## Implications

-Minimal legal framework ensures compliance while maintaining focus on evidence-based marketing analysis methodology.
+Our commitment to data privacy and research transparency ensures that this whitepaper maintains the highest standards of ethical research practice while providing valuable insights into evidence-based marketing analysis methodology.